 Despite the earlier victories – there would be many more in the early stages of the Second World War – there is a conspicuous look of strain on most of the faces in the photograph.
 And, in fact, in 1939, things were no longer going well in China.
 The war seemed to have reached a stalemate.
 The Japanese were losing many men.
 They were fighting the Russians at the Manchurian border as well.
 It was expensive.
 They had started to meet the resistance of the Kuomintang, who were headquartered at Chongqing, with the repeated indiscriminate bombing of Chinese cities.
 The photograph was taken just on the eve of their unprecedented defeats at Changsha and at Guangxi.

 It isn’t polite to write about a photograph some of whose subjects might still be living, but Mr Marui has placed it in the public domain.
 There could be many reasons for the expression on their faces.
-Still, one might have expected such a send-off to be upbeat or at least merely solemn (the Japanese tended to look solemn in photographs); but the faces are sombre and troubled.
+One might have expected such a send-off to be solemn (the Japanese tended to look solemn in photographs), but the faces are sombre and troubled.
 Toynbee would have told us that they betray not only a response to immediate events, but a “schism in the soul”.
 It was an ordeal to live in a society in which so many were required to kill.
 State Shinto and its causes opposed the calls of Buddhism and of common kindness.
 Perhaps they knew unconsciously that they were heading towards disaster.
 But the main subject of the picture looks as if he is already fighting.
 I am not sure that I would like to have met Mr Marui’s granduncle in the Malayan jungle.

 Click.
 (Strange spelling of Uzbekistan.)
 The Hindu Kush is a western extension of the Pamirs.
 On Aksai Chin, see this post.